CU Secure Wi-Fi

 For the smoothest Wi-Fi experience, turn off auto-connect for the other campus Wi-Fi networks after installing the CU Secure certificate.

-- New devices: To add a new business-critical Wi-Fi device to the network, submit a request to the IT Service Center and include the device's Wi-Fi MAC address.
+If you have a new business-critical Wi-Fi device that you believe needs to be on CU Secure Wi-Fi, rather than CU Guest Wi-Fi, submit a request to the IT Service Center and include the device's Wi-Fi MAC address.
 (For help finding the Wi-Fi MAC address, refer to Wireless Internet - Help).

 Re-enroll Your Device